ericsalerno/php-to-xml/README.md

 ## Usage

-First include the package in your project.
+First include the package in your project via composer.

-    composer require salernolabs/php-to-xml
+    composer require ericsalerno/php-to-xml

 An example usage would be something like this: